noah-nuebling/mf-xcloc-editor/README.txt

             no data will be lost.
         - Small size – can be shipped in a bundle with your .xcloc files.
         - Window and column resizing is less annoying than in Xcode
+        - Text-substitutions can be turned off.
+            (E.g. smart-quotes, or "omw" -> "on my way".
+These always auto re-enable in Xcode.)
+        - Elegant '↩' marker so that localizers can easily distinguish between '\n' characters in the text vs line wrapping.

     Caveats:
         - I kinda hacked this together in a few days as a for-fun project.
 I made this specifically